Merchant City of Glasgow developed in the 1750s by wealthy merchants known as tobacco lords

 Getting there: Bristol is served by an international airport.
 The city is a two hour train ride from London, and a one hour 30 minute train ride from Birmingham.

 Leeds, northern England.
 Leeds has a range of high street stores, a modern mega-mall, and a number of major department stores.
-Its Victorian shopping arcades are packed full of character and are lined with a great mix of shops, from designer boutiques to hip cafes.
+Victorian shopping arcades are packed full of character and are lined with a great mix of shops.
+From designer boutiques to hip cafes.
 Thornton’s Arcade was the first to be built in 1878 and features a beautiful neogothic facade.
 Inside you’ll find indie shops.
 The most famous arcade is the Victoria Quarter, and features golden mosaics, marble flooring and intricate ironwork.
-Under a stunning stained glass roof you can shop for designer gear from shops such as Mulberry, Vivienne Westwood and Louis Vuitton.
+Under a stunning stained glass roof you can shop for designer gear from shops such as Mulberry.

 Getting there: Leeds is a two hour and 15 minute train ride from London King’s Cross, or it’s 50 minutes on the train from Manchester.

-Brighton, south-east England.
+Brighton.
 Close to Brighton’s seafront, the Lanes is a maze-like collection of narrow alleyways lined with boutiques, cafes, restaurants and pubs.
-The area once formed the heart of the fishing town of Brighthelmstone, long before the area became Britain’s coolest seaside town.
+The area formed the heart of the fishing town of Brighthelmstone, long before the area became Britain’s coolest seaside town.
 Many of the buildings date back to the 18th century.
-North Laine is a bohemian quarter home to more than 300 independent retailers and some impressive street art, including Banksy’s iconic Kissing Policeman piece.
+North Laine is a bohemian quarter home to more than 300 independent retailers.
+Some impressive street art, including Banksy’s iconic Kissing Policeman piece.

 Getting there: Brighton is a one hour train ride from London Victoria or London Bridge.